top of page

 Proverbs 31:8-9 tells us to be a voice for those who have no voice.
 How might you respond to this call?
 How can you be an advocate for people suffering from illness or disabilities whose voices are not heard in social circles or the halls of power?

-Why is Pope Francis concerned about our world’s children?
+Why is Pope Francis concerned about our world’s young people?
 What are some of the signs that they are lacking in hope?

 Read Mark 10:13-16